MartijnDevNull/beefybellpeppers/index.md

 ### Genres

-- The genres we play here are mostly hip-hop, electronic & jazz, but were open to anything thats good stuff.
+- The genres we play here are mostly hip-hop, electronic & jazz, but were open to almost anything.
 No watered down
   commercial pop/edm please.
-  f you're joining into an active session, try to catch the vibe of the music being played and go with that.
+- If you're joining into an active session, try to catch the vibe of the music being played and go with that.

 ### Admins & Mods